THINKING OF STAYING IN THE PREMIER INN HEATHROW AIRPORT TERMINAL 4?

 From here, it’s a five-minute walk to the Premier Inn.
 As this can be a chilly walk in winter, wrap up warm.

-Review of Premier Inn London Heathrow Terminal 4
+Types of Rooms at Premier Inn Heathrow Airport Terminal 4

 The hotel was undergoing renovation when I stayed, which carried a risk of noise when the builders started work in the morning.
 Charlotte took the trouble to find me a room where this wouldn’t be an issue.